tzing/tugboat/docs/rules/workflow-variable.rst

       This means Tugboat cannot verify references that point to the outputs of other steps.

 ..
 VAR1xx syntax errors

+.. rule:: VAR101 Syntax error

+   This error occurs when a workflow variable fails to parse due to a syntax error.

+   Note that most parsers report syntax errors as soon as they encounter the first issue.
+   This means the error message might not always indicate the exact location of the problem, but it provides a useful starting point for debugging.

 .. rule:: VAR102 Incorrect template tag format